Skip to content

 Debugging Normalization

 Use gbcms normalize to see exactly how each variant was transformed.
-The output TSV shows original and normalized coordinates side by side, plus whether the variant was modified (was_normalized=true).
+The output TSV shows original and normalized coordinates side by side, plus granular flags: was_anchor_resolved (MAF dash-allele conversion), was_left_aligned (left-shifting), and was_normalized (either one).

 Step 4: ref_context Fetch (Adaptive)